pareekshitreddy/patient_chat_app/README.md

 ### Knowledge Graph Integration
 - **Neo4j Database:** Stores patient data and extracted entities.
 - **Dynamic Queries:** The AI bot can retrieve additional patient information during the conversation.

-## Conversation Summaries and Medical Insights
-- Provides real-time summaries to help the patient keep track of the discussion.
-- Highlights important medical information for better understanding and decision-making.

 ## Conclusion
 This Patient Chat Application serves as a functional prototype that meets the specified requirements.
 It allows for seamless interaction between a patient and an AI bot, focusing on health-related conversations while efficiently managing requests and information.